-The training coordinator is available for one-on-one consultation with all foster parents.
-In addition, the licensing specialist creates a training plan with foster caregivers to ensure all training requirements are met as well as to encourage feedback from the individual foster caregiver about their own training needs.
+The licensing specialist creates a training plan with foster caregivers to ensure all training requirements are met as well as to encourage feedback from the individual foster caregiver about their own training needs.
 Foster caregivers are encouraged to attend trainings that they believe will enhance their parenting abilities or fulfill their specific training needs in order to better support the children in their care.
 Training topics may also be suggested by case management staff based on needs they identify in working with caregivers.